SwiftRex/SwiftRex/README.md

 ---

 ### State

+State represents the whole knowledge that an app holds while is open, usually in memory and mutable.
+It's about relevant OUTPUT properties.

 There's no "State" protocol or type in SwiftRex.
 However, State will be found as a generic parameter for most core data structures, meaning that it's up to you to define what is the root State type.